• Skip to primary navigation

 Black bean quinoa casserole packed with vegetables, spices and fresh Mexican flavor.
 This quick one dish meal only takes 15 minutes of active time to prepare, can be made in advance, and only uses one dish!
 Its the perfect vegetarian meatless meal you’ll find yourself making again and again for quick weeknight dinners.

-Its almost Cinco de Mayo and I've got Mexican food on the brain!
-More than usual that is because I'm a through and through taco fan (who isn't really), and love this flavor profile possibly more than anything else.
+Its almost Cinco de Mayo and I’ve got Mexican food on the brain!
+More than usual that is, because I’m a through and through tacos fan (who isn’t really), and love this flavor profile possibly more than anything else.
 When cumin meets chili powder, cilantro, lime, and avocado a beautiful thing happens.
-While my love for greasy tacos knows no bounds, they're not exactly health food which is a total bummer.

 And although, the recipe has it the way I like it best, it can be adjusted to use pretty much whatever ingredients you have on hand.
 If you want to sub brown rice for the quinoa, go for it.
 Or if you have other veggies going limp in the fridge, use them instead.